reportportal/examples-js/example-cucumber/README.md

 ## Example for [@reportportal/agent-js-cucumber](https://www.npmjs.com/package/@reportportal/agent-js-cucumber)

 ## Preparation:
-Inside of `config/rpConfig.json` you need to insert data about your instance of the Report Portal.
+Inside of `report-portal-formatter.js` fill in the `rpConfig` with the data from your ReportPortal instance.

 Do not forget to install all the necessary dependencies:
 ```cmd
 npm install
 ```

-`npm install @cucumber/cucumber --no-save` - to install cucumber as a peer dependency.
-You can specify needed version by replacing `@cucumber/cucumber` with `@cucumber/cucumber@<version>`, for example, `@cucumber/cucumber@7`.

 ## Run the example

 Then run npm tasks with `example:` prefix.
-For example, `example:simple`.
+For example, `example:simpleTest`.

 ---
 > Pay attention: you may change reporting behavior to report steps to the log level.\